michaelbragg/published/readme.md

 ## Installation

-*We recommend installing this dependancy via Composer.*
+*We recommend installing this dependency via Composer.*

-### As a Composer Dependancy
+### As a Composer Dependency

-To include these standards as part of a project.
-Require this repository as a development dependancy:
+To include this theme as part of a project.
+Require this repository as a Composer dependency:

 ```
 composer require michaelbragg/published
 ```

+### Install via SFTP

+To add this Theme to your WordPress installation, follow these basic steps:

+1. Download the Theme archive and extract the files it contains.
+You may need to preserve the directory structure in the archive when extracting these files.
+1. Using an SFTP client to access your host web server, create a directory to save your Theme in the `/wp-content/themes` directory provided by WordPress.
+For example, This theme should be in `/wp-content/themes/published`.
+1. Upload the Theme files to the new directory on your host server.
+1. Activate the theme through your WordPress Administration Panel.

 ## Making Your Changes